loginom/loginom-help-en-omegat/data/processors/variables/variables-from-table.md

 # ![Table to Variables](../../images/icons/components/datatovariables_default.svg) Table to Variables

-The handler enables to transform the table data to variables.
+The handler enables to convert the table data to variables.
 A variable is generated from the data of each table field.
 A variable can have only one value that's why different [aggregation functions](../func/aggregation-functions.md) are applied to the field data for its calculation.

 ## Ports